trthatcher/MLKernels.jl/README.md

 true
 ```

+## Calculating Kernel Matrices

-Given a data matrix with one observation per row, thekernel matrix for kernel `κ` can be calculated using the `kernel_matrix` method:
+Given a data matrix with one observation per row, the kernel matrix for kernel `κ` can be calculated using the `kernel_matrix` method:

 ```julia
 julia> X = rand(10, 5)